Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Modules.Maps/Documentation/Maps.md

 ## Maps Module
 The maps modules displays a static map determined by the latitude and longitude.

-Users can select the map providers (Azure or Google) to use, control the size of the image and the level of zoom.
 Some settings are only available to the selected provider.

 For Azure, visit [Azure Maps Render client library](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/maps.rendering-readme) for more information